davidquindoza/parentGuidebook/WaterBill.md

 2. Enter the OTP sent to you.
 3. Wait for confirmation page back at LandBank Online.

-This completes the guide of paying Tanza Water District Bill, you should see a similar Window like below by the end of this guide:
+This completes the guide of paying Tanza Water District Bill, you should see a similar Window like below by the end of this guide.

 ![alt text](https://i.ibb.co/5RXQH6f/Water-Bill-Copy.png)

+Tanza water district requires the screenshot/picture of the confirmation, for that step, just send the picture(similar to the above) to me and I will forward it to them via Messenger.

+---